 AM 130 abc.
-Classical Field Theory I. 9 units (3-0-6); first, second, and third terms.
+Classical Field Theory 1.
+9 units (3-0-6); first, second, and third terms.
 Prerequisites: AM 15 abc, or equivalent.
 Analytical mechanics of systems of particles, kinetic theory, statistical mechanics and mechanics of continuous media.
 Instructors: Plesset and Wu.
 AM 140.
-Plasticity.
-6 units (2-0-4); first term.
+Advanced Mechanics of Solids I. 6 units (2-0-4); first term.
 Prerequisites: AM 110 ac, AM 115 ab.
-Further study in theory of plasticity and applications.
-Yield criteria and strain hardening in metals.
-Rules of flow and the general stress-strain laws.
-Application to problems of combined stress.
+Further study in plasticity.
+Composite plastic and viscous solids.
+Flow in polymers.
+Plastic-elastic flow in bars, cylinders, and disks.
 Creep and relaxation in metals and polymers.
-Plastico-viscous solid.
-Introduction to theory of viscoelasticity.
+Plane strain and theory of slip surfaces.
+Two-dimensional problems.
+Experiments in yielding and fracture.
 Instructor: Miklowitz.

-AM 141 ab.
-Wave Propagation in Solids.
-6 units (2-0-4); second and third terms.
-Prerequisites: AM 5 ab, AM 110 a, AM 115 ab, AM 116.
-Theory of wave propagation in solids with application to problems.
+AM 141.
+Advanced Mechanics of Solids II.
+6 units (2-0-4); second term.
+Prerequisites: AM 5 ab, AM 110a, AM 115ab, AM 116.
+Study of wave propagation.
 Waves in elastic media.
 Dispersion of waves in bounded solids.
 Approximate elasticity theories and solutions governing waves in rods, beams, plates and shells.
 Related experiments.
 Waves in plastic and visco-elastic media.
 Damage due to wave action.
 Instructor: Miklowitz.

 AM 150 abc.
 Mechanical Vibrations.
 6 units (2-0-4); first, second, and third terms.
-Prerequisites: AM 5, AM 15 or equivalents.
+Prerequisites: AM 1 bcd, AM 115 ab, AM 116.
 A study of the theory of vibrating systems, and the application of such theory to problems of mechanical design.
 Subjects considered include theory of resonant systems; elimination of undesirable vibrations; design of vibration instruments; periodic disturbing forces such as engine vibration problems; critical speed phenomena; transient excitations; general normal mode theory.
 The third term is an introduction to non-linear vibration theory.
-Instructors: Caughey, Crede, Hudson.
+Instructors: Caughey, Hudson, Lurie.

 AM 155.
 Dynamic Measurements Laboratory.
-9 units (1-6-2); first term.
+9 units (162); first term.
 Theory and technique of making measurements encountered in engineering practice and research, with special reference to dynamic measurements.
 Experiments in vibrations and stability using the latest electro-mechanical and electronic instruments are performed.
-Instructors: Caughey, Crede, Hudson.
+Instructor: Caughey.

 AM 160.
 Vibrations Laboratory.
 6 units (0-3-3).
 Prerequisite: AM 150.
 The experimental analysis of typical problems involving vibrations in mechanical systems, such as a study of the characteristics of a vibration isolation system, or a determination of the transient strains in a machine member subjected to impact loads.
 The measurements of strains, accelerations, frequencies, etc., in vibrating systems, and the interpretation of the results of such measurements.
 Consideration is given to the design, calibration and operation of the various types of instruments used for the experimental study of dynamics problems.
-Instructors, Caughey, Crede.
+Instructor: Caughey.

 AM 174 abc.
 Advanced Dynamics I. 6 units (3-0-3).
-Prcrequisites: AM 125 abc and AM 150 abc or equivalents.
+Prerequisites: AM 125 abc and AM 150 abc or equivalents.
 The first two terms will cover topics in advanced linear vibration theory with special emphasis on approximate methods of analysis of complex systems and topics in non-linear vibration theory with special emphasis on systems with strong non-linearities.
 The third term will be devoted to noise and stochastic processes applied to vibration problems.
 This course will be given every other year to alternate with AM 176.
 Given 1958-59.
-Instructor: Caughey.
+Instructors: Caughey, Hudson and Staff.

 AM 176 abc.
 Advanced Dynamics II.
 6 units (3-0-3).
 Prerequisites: AM 125 abc and AM 150 abc or equivalents.
 The first term will be devoted to topics in engineering applications of acoustics.
 The second and third terms will cover topics in stability of dynamic mechanical systems and in control of mechanical-electrical systems.
 This course will be given every other year to alternate with AM 174.
-Instructor: Caughey.
+Instructors: Caughey, Hudson and Staff.